 Duration: October 2018-february 2019

-Blayze is one of our current artists-in-residence at the New Harmony Clay Project.
-During his time, he seeks explore new functional content from the inspiration of New Harmony.
-Blayze’s intent is to immerse himself in the community in order to create artwork based on his surroundings and concepts that he is confronted by during his stay.
-He also plans to further explore new clay bodies and formulate new glazes in order to complete his residency.
-We are excited about the potential for his project, so we hope you get to meet him while he’s in New Harmony!
+Blayze was one of our artists-in-residence at the New Harmony Clay Project.
+During his time, he explored new functional content from the inspiration of New Harmony.
+Blayze’s intent was to immerse himself in the community in order to create artwork based on his surroundings and concepts that he is confronted by during his stay.
+He also worked with new clay bodies and formulated new glazes in order to complete his residency.
+His project had great potential for the community, so we hope you got to meet him while he was in New Harmony!

 How many years have you been working as a clay artist?
 I began throwing on a wheel in 2011; however, my first experience creating with clay is closer to 2009.